atosatto/ansible-dockerswarm/README.md

       cluster: <string>
       role: <string>
       leader: <bool>
+      availability: ["active"|"pause"|"drain"] (optional: default is "active")

 where
 * cluster is a cluster name
 * role can be manager or worker
-* leader is true for only one of the managers
+* leader is true for only one of the managers (it may not be actual 'leader', it's just a manager-api-calls-handler for ansible and you can move this flag between managers)
+* read about availability at https://docs.docker.com/engine/swarm/manage-nodes/#change-node-availability

 Example playbook: